fatherdougalmaguire/Novato/README.md

 # Introduction
-Novato is a SwiftUI/Swift emulator compatible with the [Microbee 32IC home computer](https://www.microbee-mspp.org/wiki/tiki-index.php?page=Microbee+Series+1+Models#Microbee_16K_32K_IC)
+Novato is a SwiftUI/Swift emulator compatible with the [Microbee](https://www.microbee-mspp.org/wiki/tiki-index.php?page=Microbee) family of home computers.

+© Tony Sanchez 2025 All Rights Reserved

 <div align=left>
   <img width="300" alt="image" src="https://github.com/user-attachments/assets/9c6fc378-3184-44ff-a0e7-11361103483c"/>
 </div>

-Requires MacOS Sonoma or later
+It will run on MacOS Sonoma, MacOS Sequoia and MacOS Tahoe.

+Universal binaries for Intel and Apple Silicon can be found in the [Releases](https://github.com/fatherdougalmaguire/Novato/releases) section.

 The MicroWorld Basic v5.22e ROM and the MicroBee Font ROM are used in this emulator with kind permission from Ewan J. Wordsworth of [Microbee Technology](http://www.microbeetechnology.com.au/)

-© Tony Sanchez 2025 All Rights Reserved

 ## Current status

+Initially I am looking to emulate the [Microbee 32IC](https://www.microbee-mspp.org/wiki/tiki-index.php?page=Microbee+Series+1+Models#Microbee_16K_32K_IC) model.

 This emulator is still in what could charitably called *alpha* status.